aws-proserve-oi/sn_aws_support_docs/Readme.md

-# Support to Snow Incident overnight app. #
+# AWS Support to ServiceNow Incident connector app. #

 This repo contains the raw code for the scripts in the AwsSupport connector app for ServiceNow.